-At first glance, water management may not seem to have a direct connection with biofuels and compatibility.
-In reality, UST systems storing biofuels are particularly susceptible to impacts from inadequate water management.

-The chemical and physical structure of biofuels allows interaction between the fuels and water that does not exist to the same degree with "standard" fuels.
-Chemically, ethanol and gasoline behave differently.
+At first glance, water management may not seem to have a direct connection with biofuel blends or ULSD and compatibility.
+In reality, UST systems storing biofuel blends or ULSD are particularly susceptible to impacts from inadequate water management.
+The chemical and physical structure of biofuels allows interaction between the fuels and water which does not exist to the same degree with conventional fuels.
+Chemically ethanol and gasoline behave differently.
 Ethanol will readily dissolve in water, and is considered infinitely soluble in water, whereas gasoline has a much lower affinity for water.
 When water comes in contact with ethanol free gasoline in an UST, the majority of it tends to drop out as a water layer at the bottom of a tank.
-However, when water comes in contact with an ethanol blended fuel, because of differences in polarity and water absorption capacity, water will dissolve in the blended fuel to a much greater extent.
+However, when water comes in contact with an ethanol blended fuels, because of differences in polarity and water absorption capacity, water will dissolve in the blended fuel to a much greater extent.

 When the water reaches the maximum amount that the fuel blend can dissolve, any additional water will separate from the gasoline, and will drop to the bottom of the tank.
-Fuel density differences caused as a result of the water being bound up and suspended in ethanol blended fuels has rendered many existing Automatic Tank Gauge (ATG) systems incapable of accurately reporting how much water is present in the fuel.
+Fuel density differences caused as a result of the water being bound up and suspended in ethanol blended fuels has affected the functionality of some leak detection devices that were not designed for use with ethanol blended fuels.
 The prolonged accumulation of water in tanks also increases the likelihood of accelerated corrosion due to MIC.

 Water Intrusion: Water can find its way into USTs through leaky riser joints or other tank top fittings.
 Water gets in through faulty spill bucket drains, or from careless operators or drivers who see liquid in the spill bucket and drain it into the tank.
-Faster fuel processing and transport times lead to increased water in the fuel at delivery.
 Water can also accumulate over time as the tank "breathes" in warm moist air from which water vapor condenses as it cools.
 Water will act as an electrolyte, causing internal UST corrosion which can eventually result in leaks.

-Water can be monitored electronically with new ATG probes which measure water in various fuel types including alcohol based fuel.
+Water can be monitored electronically with new ATG probes which measure water in various motor fuels including biofuel blends.
 One can also monitor for water using a tank gauging stick and water finding paste.
-The correct water finding paste compatible with the fuel stored must be used.
+Very Important: The correct water finding paste compatible with the fuel stored must be used.

 Overall, the first line of defense against water is having a tight UST system that keeps water out.
 However, if water is detected within a tank it should be promptly removed.
+The National Institute of Standards and Technology (NIST) in their publication Handbook 130 address the acceptable amount of water in retail storage tanks.
+NIST HB 130 recommends water should not be allowed to accumulate above 1/4 inch in retail storage tanks containing biofuel blends (gasoline alcohol blends or biodiesel blends), and not greater than 1 inch for gasoline and diesel fuel.